Decoupling Constraints from Two Directions for Evolutionary Constrained Multi-objective Optimization: Experimental Studies

-Given that the true CPF is known for the seven benchmark suites, we employ the Modified Inverted Generational Distance (\textbf{IGD+}) \cite{igdm} to evaluate performance.
-Unlike the traditional IGD, IGD+ is weakly Pareto-compliant and provides a more accurate assessment of convergence and diversity by penalizing non-dominated solutions less severely.
-IGD+ is calculated as follows:
+For the seven benchmark suites with known true CPFs, we use the Modified Inverted Generational Distance (\textbf{IGD+}) \cite{igdm}:

-where $d^+(v, u) = \sqrt{\sum_{i=1}^{M} (\max\{f_i(u) - f_i(v), 0\})^2}$. $P$ is a set of reference points uniformly distributed on the true CPF, and $Q$ is the set of non-dominated solutions obtained by the algorithm.
-The specific IGD+ calculation uses 10,000 reference points via PlatEMO 4.6.
+where $d^+(v,u)=\sqrt{\sum_{i=1}^{M}(\max\{f_i(u)-f_i(v),0\})^2}$, $P$ is a set of reference points uniformly distributed on the true CPF, and $Q$ is the non-dominated solution set obtained by an algorithm.
+IGD+ is calculated in PlatEMO using 10,000 reference points, with smaller values indicating better performance.

-For RWMOPs, where the true CPF is unknown, we use the Hypervolume (HV) \cite{HV} metric.
-HV measures the volume of the objective space dominated by the solution set $Q$ and bounded by a reference point $R$.
-A larger HV value indicates better performance in terms of both convergence and diversity.
-HV is calculated as: